Just like the big cats of the jungle, the cute little puppy you keep at home has retractable claws.

 This is where claws stay for as long as they are not needed.

-However, when it is time for hunting, scratching to mark territories, climbing, among other things, the claws will automatically push out of the sheath.
+However, when it is time for hunting, scratching to mark territories, and climbing, among other things, the claws will automatically push out of the sheath.

 It is almost like an impulse action.